macbuse/macbuse.github.io/GPE_ENS_2021/index.md

 VI.
 Growth of finitely-generated groups
 - VI.A.
 Growth functions and growth series of groups
 - VI.B.
 Generalities on growth types
 - VI.C.
-Exponential growih rate and entropy
+Exponential growth rate and entropy

 VII.
 Groups of exponential or polynomial growth
 - VII.A.
 On groups of exponential growth